christopherseaman/datasci_217/07/index.md

 - **Aggregate Data**
   - Use aggregated or de-identified data to protect patient privacy
-    - *Doctor's code: First, do no harm—even in data!*

 - **Geographic Detail**
   - Be cautious with maps; avoid pinpointing exact locations if not necessary
-    - *We're not playing 'Where's Waldo' with patient data!*

 ## Ethical Representation

 - **Sensitive Topics**
   - Present data on sensitive health issues with care and respect
-    - *Handle with care—like it's hot coffee!*

 - **Cultural Sensitivity**
   - Use symbols and icons that are culturally appropriate
-    - *Avoid unintentional faux pas—it's not just about the data, but about respect!*

 ---